MoralCode/UnSheltered/README.md

 if on windows run `set FLASK_APP=backend.py` then `flask run`

 you should be provided with the URL for the local development server

+use the environment variable `FLASK_ENV=development` to enable development mode so you dont have to restart flask every time you make a change